 Is differentiated instruction really necessary?
 The answer is no. Differentiated instruction is not necessary UNLESS… you want success and growth for each of your students and a greater level of fulfillment from your teaching career.
 Sarcasm aside; is it possible to meet the needs of every learner in your classroom?
 Many teachers have asked this question.
 In one study, teachers identified the challenge of meeting the individual needs of diverse learners as one of their top three concerns.

 I have said multiple times that effective teaching is both an art and a science.
-At no time is this more obvious than when a teacher is designing a learning environment that will meet the needs of each individual student as well as investing the time to improve and refine teaching abilities and dispositions that will make her the best teacher that she can be.
+At no time is this more obvious than when a teacher is designing a learning environment that will meet the needs of each individual student as well as investing the time to improve and refine teaching abilities and dispositions that will make them the best teacher that they can be.
 This is a refining process that can span an entire teaching career.

 So, let’s talk differentiated instruction.

 What makes differentiated instruction effective?